 - you or the person you care for are away from Northern Ireland for more than 13 weeks for medical treatment - you’ll stop getting payments after you’ve been away for 13 weeks.

-- you or the person you care for go into hospital, a care home or into prison - your Welfare Supplementary Payment will stop after 28 days.
+- you or the person you care for go into hospital, a care home or into prison - your WSP will stop after 28 days.
 It’ll start again when you come out.

 You should tell the DfC if you change your address or your bank account details.